 Capital Projects Fund - The Facilities Improvement Fund is used to account for resources restricted for the acquisition or construction of major capital facilities such as land, parks and recreational buildings.
-The District did not use this fund during the year ended September 30, 2014.
+The District did not use this fund during the current reporting period.